reselbob/IMBOB/README.md

 ```

 mutation executed at http://localhost:4000/ that will create a message that can be intercepted by clients listening at the registered subscription, `eventAdded`.

+The mutation, `ping` is a utility mutation that publishes an `Event` message the can be consumed by subscribing to the
+subscription, `eventAdded`
 ```graphql
 mutation{
   ping(payload: "Hi There"){